Syncinus/ReactionCats/Reaction Cats Beta 3/Technical Stuff/Technical Info.md

 Swift Games Reaction Cats
 =============================
-By: Nick
+Nick Is SyncChecks Real Name.

 —Created And Developed By:SyncCheck

 —Special Thanks To William

-—Version Designation:1.0.0
+—Version Designation:1.1

-—Version Codename:”Redux”
+—Version Codename:"Inversion"

--It Is Done.
+-Now With More Customization

+-The Update Is Named "The Customization Update"

 —Jaspers Very Fat

 —Theme Is Nuclear Fusion Redux

-© & ™ Swift/Stormus Games 2017
+© & ™ Swift/Stormus Games 2018

 By:SyncCheck